✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 • Divide the project into 3 categories:

-• The work that you require doing
+• The work that you require to be done

 • Backburner items are ideas and plans you may work on someday.